 I've talked to many generals about it.

-If you want to be a part of this extravaganza, so I just I don't think the media will ever want to know Donald Trump.
+So I just, I don't think the media will ever want to know Donald Trump.

 And by the way, if you really want to be honest here, why do we have this problem with Iran?